Vyral/base-template/_posts/2018-09-19-a-look-back-at-our-1st-annual-client-appreciation-party.md

 {% include youtube.html %}

 As most of you know, we just got done celebrating our first annual client appreciation party.
 We had a great time celebrating with our friends, family, and clients, and we want to thank you for your trust and your loyalty.
-If you couldn’t make it, we’ve put together a highlight reel of all the festivities that took place.
-We hope you enjoy it, and we hope to see you next year.
+For those who couldn't make it, we've put together a highlight reel of the festivities We hope you enjoy it, and we hope to see you next year.
 To see all the highlights, watch this short video.